jrenee42/giraffeLineSample/README.md

  ```
     %npm start
 ```
-  allow it to start on a port other than 3000 and click 'yes' when the terminal asks you about permissions.
+  Allow it to start on a port other than 3000 and click 'yes' when the terminal asks you about permissions.

- depending on your configuration, a browser may be launched with the new page. if not, bring up localhost on the new port; ie:
+ Depending on your configuration, a browser may be launched with the new page.
+ If not, bring up localhost on the new port; ie:

 http://localhost:3001/

-then, click the 'fetch' button.  you should next see a graph  displaying data, the same one that you were able to see in the influxdata dashboard.
+then, click the 'fetch' button.
+You should next see a graph  displaying data, the same one that you were able to see in the influxdata dashboard.

 Congratulations!  you now have a giraffe sample app up and running.